 For most of us, leap days and leap seconds are fun bonuses.
 But if you were lucky enough to be born on February 29, Leap Day is also an unusual opportunity to celebrate the date on which you were actually born.
 Leap Day babies, often called leaplings, celebrate non-leap year birthdays on either February 28 or March 1.
-There’s even a club and honor society for leaplings to connect and celebrate birthdays together.
+There’s even a honor society for leaplings to connect and celebrate birthdays together.
 Do you know how many people around the world share your birthday?

 Being a leapling can cause legal complications.
 For instance, leaplings may wonder whether they can legally drink alcohol in the United States on February 28 or March 1 of the year of their 21st birthdays.
 Or maybe they wonder what day they can join the military or potentially vote in a primary election.